There are various methods you can use to do this.

 You’ll probably also find that using the Internet to find and communicate with a solicitor will also be cheaper than approaching a high street solicitor directly.
 This is because Internet based services tend to operate from areas of the country where high salary and establishment costs are not prevalent.

 We looked at various internet conveyancing services providers and arrived at some that appeared to be offering a good deal to enquirers.
 Some sites were stating that the conveyancing fees could be obtained from as low as £99.00 but these were deemed as misleading scam sites as unavoidable necessary charges were excluded from the quotations deliberately and were then offered as an add-on.
-Some comparison type websites offered a range of quotations from solicitors across the country and the offering appeared to come with a no completion- no fee caviat.
+Some e quote conveyancing offered a range of quotations from solicitors across the country and the offering appeared to come with a no completion- no fee caviat.

 The types of items that are chargeable expenses, known as disbursements, that you will expect to have to pay on your conveyancing bill will depend on the transaction type.